informalsystems/vdd/fastsync/fastsync.md

 validator nodes are correct until the *trustingPeriod* expires.
 Under this assumption, assume the trusting period of *startBlock* is not expired by the time *FastSync* checks a block *b1* with height *startBlock.Height + 1*.
-To do so we first need to check whether the Commit in the block *b2* with *startBlock.Height + 2* contains more than 2/3 of the voting power in *startBlock.NextValidators*.
+To do so, we first need to check whether the Commit in the block *b2* with *startBlock.Height + 2* contains more than 2/3 of the voting power in *startBlock.NextValidators*.
 If this is the case we can check *VerifyCommit (b1,b2.Commit)*.
+If we perform checks in this order we observe:
-As it is clear that *startBlock* is OK, we know that if the first check fails that peer that provided block *b2* is faulty, and if the second check fails (and the first one passed) that the block that provided *b1* is faulty.
-Thus we can ensure to only remove faulty peers.
+  - By assumption, *startBlock* is OK,
+  - If the first check (2/3 of voting power) fails, the peer that provided block *b2* is faulty,
+  - If the first check passes and the second check fails (*VerifyCommit*), then the pwwe that provided *b1* is faulty.
+  - If both checks pass, the can trust *b1*

+Based on this reasoning, we can ensure to only remove faulty peers from *peerIDs*.
 That is, if we sequentially verify blocks starting with *startBlock*, we will never remove a correct peer from *peerIDs* and we will be able to ensure the following invariant: